 Lisbon CCSD #90 will provide notification to parents and staff at least four business days before application of any lawn care products.
-Also, the school will provide parents and staff at least 2 business daysønotice if pesticide will be applied to the building or grounds.
-Monthly, Orkin places insect/rodent traps and sprays for insects.
-If you have questions, please contact the Superintendent.
+Also, the school will provide parents and staff at least 2 business days' notice if pesticide will be applied to the building or grounds.